 The Netherlands is home to world-famous companies like Philips, Unilever, Rabobank, KPMG, Endemol, Elsevier and more.
 This proves once again that it is not the size of a nation, but the ambitions of its people that contribute to its economic growth.

-Over the years, the Netherlands has changed from being just an industrial and tourist centre, and has become a hub for higher education.
+Over the years, the Netherlands has changed from being just an industrial and tourist centre, and has become a hub for higher education thanks to their friendly immigration laws and easy visa processing.
 This is largely because since the early 1990s, leading Dutch institutions have begun offering a select few courses to international students, which are taught in English.

 The Netherlands is renowned for its technical, scientific and engineering courses.
-Here's a look at the current top six Dutch Universities in the world as per the QS Rankings 2013:
+Five Dutch universities feature in the world's top 100 universities as per the latest QS Rankings:

 - Erasmus University, Rotterdam - 92nd position internationally